hadeelhhawajreh/read-notes201/README.md

 *it is a repo for assignments that i will do in github repo.*

-> list of content that i will be cover :
+> list of content that i will be do it :)

 | repo_link |      name     |  date |
 |----------|:-------------:|------:|